7vv/ip-finder/README.md

 The heaviest task took 0.01 ~ 0.05 seconds

 Contains 22MB of national IP data.
-However, if you only need a country code, you can reduce it to 8 MB.
+However, if you only have the country code, you can reduce it to 8 MB.

 Consequently you want smaller capacity, you should use ip finder which uses network